CVE-2026-31027

 CVE-2026-31027 is a critical-severity Classic Buffer Overflow (CWE-120) vulnerability in Totolink A3600R Firmware.
 Its CVSS base score is 9.8 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 21.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked at the 43.4th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 MITRE ATT&CK Enterprise TechniquesAI